 - Small cuts

 - Places that feel extra warm to the touch

 If something is found, the best practice is to give us a call and let us know about it.
 We can then decide whether it’s best to keep an eye on the spot for the next few days or come in for a closer examination.

-Once debridement and bandaging have been performed, different methods might be employed to encourage the healing process.
-These might involve taking pressure off the injured area through the use of a cast, brace, or custom orthotics.
+Our doctor will be able to determine which treatment approach is best for you.
+This might involve taking pressure off the injured area through the use of a cast, brace, or custom orthotics.
 It might also involve laser therapy to encourage blood flow and cell repair.

 If you have diabetes, it is important to come in to see our podiatrist for regular checkups.
 Dr. Gilmore will be able to check for any signs of problems with your feet.